pomle/react-router-paths/README.md

 # Usage

 This package is similar to React Router, albeit stricter.
 A decision has been made that path params are considered always required for a path.
-If you require optional parameters, these must be implemented with query params (see [`useQueryParams` hook](#usequeryparams)).
+If you require optional parameters, use two different paths, or implement using query params (see [`useQueryParams` hook](#usequeryparams)).

 ## RouterContext